xemle/angular-xml2js/README.md

 ## Text to XML to JSON Example

-Following example shows how to convert a xml response to JSON object:
+Following example shows how to convert a xml response to javascript object:

     angular.module('app', ['xml2js'])
       .factory('service', [